-As businesses come to terms with the negative effects of the Covid-19 pandemic, we took a step back and had a discussion about how diversity and inclusion has been brought to the fore, in aspects of all of these events.
+As businesses come to terms with the negative effects of the current downturn in the economy, we take a step back and consider diversity and inclusion in the redundancy process.

-It is clear that the Covid-19 situation has brought much uncertainty to the business world.
-Whilst levels of employment has generally increased, we now find ourselves in a situation where many employees and being asked to work from home and ultimately, businesses may seek to make redundancies.
+It is clear that the current economic downturn, fueled by rising inflation has brought much uncertainty to the business world.
+With levels of employment has decreasing, we now find ourselves in a situation where many employees and being asked to work from home and ultimately, businesses may seek to make redundancies.

-Organisations must seek to mage processes for redundancies effectively and ensure that there in no discrimination within the process.
+Organisations must seek to manage processes for redundancies effectively and ensure that there in no discrimination taking place.

 A fair and transparent process must be enabled in all circumstances, to ensure that redundancy processes are fair and balanced and are not informed by biased decision making.